kssujith92/Python_practice_problems/README.md

 > 12box10empty_prob.py : 10 balls are randomly put in 12 boxes.
 Find the probability that exactly 10 boxes are empty using monte carlo method.

+>avg_word_length.py : Find the average length of words in a given sentence.
+Exclude punctuations.

 > binary_search.py : Search an ordered list for an element using binary search and returns it's index.
 If multiple occurances, return the index of first occurance.

 > binary_tree.py : Elements of a binary tree are stored in a list.
 Seperate elements of two main branches, assign decimal powers based on the level, and find the sum.